fc-io/Scout-REViewer-service/README.md

 Notice that the first time REViewer runs with a new reference file it will take a bit longer since it will generate a `fasta.fai` file.
-You can avoid this by adding a corresponding (same name) `fasta.fai` file to the same location as your fasta file (or provided with API request – TBD).
+You can avoid this by adding a corresponding (same name) `fasta.fai` file to the same location as your fasta file (or provide one with the API request – TBD).

 #### files accessible from another server